 Toxic Chemicals in Conventional Cleaning Products

-We talk about fragrances all the time on The Filtery!
 Almost all traditional cleaning products contain “Fragrance” as one of their ingredients.
-The fact is that this isn’t actually one ingredient; there are actually almost 4,000 different chemicals that can legally be included in a product under that “fragrance” umbrella!
+The fact is that this isn’t actually one ingredient; there are actually over 3,500 different chemicals that can legally be included in a product under that “fragrance” umbrella!

-Some of those ingredients are completely safe, while others are classified as carcinogens, allergens, VOCs, and endocrine disruptors (including things like phthalates and parabens).
+Some of those ingredients are completely safe, while others are classified as carcinogens, allergens, VOCs, and endocrine disruptors (including things like phthalates).
 The problem is that because of the lack of transparency that this loophole allows, it’s basically impossible for consumers to know the truth about what’s in their products.

 So when you’re shopping for a non-toxic option for your all-purpose cleaner, look for a brand that is either fragrance-free or clearly lists its fragrance ingredients on the label.
 Of course, some conscious companies use essential oils as a way to provide a nice, clean scent in a safer and more natural way.